 with his music for lute.

-According to Michelangelo if the only advantage of the book would be to show the world what he was capable of, it would be worth the effort and the money spend.
+According to Michelangelo if the only advantage of the book would be to show the world that he knew something and what he was capable of, it would be worth the effort and the money spend.

 The money spend is Galileo's.
 We have no record of Galileo's opinion on Michelangelo's view.
 There is a gap of letters for seven years.
 When resumed, you get the impression that in previous years there has been no contact.

-Michelangelo Galilei and Esaias Reusner Lute Society of America.
-Paul Beier Quarterly, 46/2 2011
+Michelangelo Galilei and Esaias Reusner by Paul Beier 2011

 |Advantage of Michelangelo's book must have been letting other courts